Payment in Lieu of Notice: PILON Rules

 IN THIS SECTION

-In this guide, we look at the rules on PILON and how employers can ensure they are applying the rules correctly in relation to different types of contract termination, such as dismissal for gross misconduct, redundancy or as part of a negotiated exit.
+In this guide for employers, we look at the rules on PILON and how employers can ensure they are applying the rules correctly in relation to different types of contract termination, such as dismissal for gross misconduct, redundancy or as part of a negotiated exit.

-In some circumstances, an employer may wish to terminate an employee’s employment without requiring them to work their notice period.
-This may be because the employer is concerned about the employee continuing to be present in the workplace with access to systems and information; or the employee has requested to leave without working their notice; or because the employer is concerned that the employee may disrupt the rest of the workforce or not carry out their job properly if they work their notice period.
+In some circumstances, an employer may wish to terminate an employee’s contract without requiring them to work their notice period.
+This may be because the employer is concerned about the employee continuing to be present in the workplace with access to systems and information, or the employee has requested to leave without working their notice, or because the employer is concerned that the employee may disrupt the rest of the workforce or not carry out their job properly if they work their notice period.

 Payment in lieu of notice allows an individual’s employment to be terminated immediately without them needing to complete or work their notice period.
-Instead, the employer pays the exiting employee the amount they would have earned had they worked their full notice period.
-Through PILON, without breaching the terms of the employment contract.
+Instead, the employer pays the exiting employee the amount they would have earned had they worked their full notice period without breaching the terms of the employment contract.

-Employers have to give employees the notice they are entitled to, whether under the statutory or contractual entitlement.
+Employers have to give employees the notice they are entitled to, whether under their statutory or contractual entitlement.

 Employees with more than one month’s service are entitled to a minimum statutory notice period upon termination of their employment contract.